Stuffed Cabbage Rolls are so old-fashioned they’re probably just out fashion, but they make a fantastic, hearty meal on a cold, dreary wet spring day.

 - Salt to taste

-Meanwhile, mix tomato soup with brown sugar, lemon juice vinegar, allspice, salt and one can of water.
+Meanwhile, mix tomato soup (or tomato sauce, see note, below) with brown sugar, lemon juice vinegar, allspice, salt and one can of water.
 Feel free to taste and make sweeter or more sour by adding more sugar or vinegar/lemon.
 Set aside.

 Let’s talk about how to save money/time on this recipe: